sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Increase memory or CPU limits

 If your instance contains a large number of repositories or monorepos, changing the compute resources allocated to containers can improve performance.
-See [Kubernetes' official documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for information about compute resource and how to specify then, and see [docs/scale.md](scale.md) for specific advice about what resources to tune.
+See [Kubernetes' official documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for information about compute resources and how to specify then, and see [docs/scale.md](scale.md) for specific advice about what resources to tune.

 ## Configure gitserver replica count